-Interest Rate Swap - The Adler uses an interest rate swap to manage its overall exposure to variable-rate debt.
-The interest rate swap is recognized as a liability on the statement of financial position and is measured at fair value.
-Any changes in the fair value of the interest rate swap agreement are recognized in the statement of activities and changes in net assets.
+Interest Rate Swaps - The Adler uses interest rate swaps to manage its overall exposure to variable-rate debt.
+The interest rate swaps are recognized as a liability on the statement of financial position and are measured at fair value.
+Any changes in the fair value of an interest rate swap agreement are recognized in the statement of activities and changes in net assets.